• Skip to primary navigation

 Making champurrado is quite easy, the piloncillo and cinnamon are simmered in water until completely dissolved, then a Mexican chocolate tablet is added.
 Once the chocolate has melted into the piloncillo mixture the fresh masa is added.
 The masa thickens the chocolate creating a thick, sweet, and chocolatey drink.
 Then everything is stirred and served hot.

-Masa liquid being poured into a saucepot to make champurrado
+Milk being poured into a bowl.

-The Recipe: Tips and Tricks
+Tips and Tricks

 This authentic Mexican champurrado is made with water instead of milk, just like in pre-Columbian times.

 • If you want to use milk you can use your favorite plant-milk.
+Choose unsweetened or reduce the amount of piloncillo you add.

 • The recipe calls for masa harina, but it is also delicious with fresh masa.